-To keep up with attackers, organizations operating SOCs need to address sources of inefficiencies from a “design thinking” standpoint that takes into account the jobs to be done and leverages modern cybersecurity solutions to reduce, rather than increase, complexity.
+To keep up with attackers, organizations need to address SOC efficiency from a “design thinking” standpoint that takes into account the jobs to be done and leverages modern cybersecurity solutions to reduce, rather than increase, complexity.
 Last week we shared insights about the key roles and responsibilities of the SOC.
-Today, we’ll continue to explore four guiding principles to help you design processes and team activities for intentional enhancement of efficiency.
+Today, we’ll continue to explore four guiding principles to help you design processes and team activities for intentional enhancement of SOC efficiency.

 Map & Rationalize Security Processes

 Security processes are the guidebook to more effectively working as a team, and technology can help streamline these processes.
 Understanding the processes and potential bottlenecks can also highlight areas for automation and workflow modification.
 To begin, SOC managers and CISOs should:

 - Identify all key security processes.
 Begin by understanding the types of processes you have beginning with the most critical, such as intrusion detection, data loss prevention, incident response, and security control validation.